A programme featuring a range of artists and artforms for people aged over 55 in North Tyneside with the aim of reducing loneliness.

 We were delighted to have been one of eight north area organisations selected to receive a Creative Case NORTH Bursary.
 We used our bursary to develop fresh ways of working with a wide range of people and attract a more diverse audience.

-We worked in partnership with Music in Prisons (irenetaylortrust.com) to run a creative programme with and for vulnerable female prisoners serving sentences of varying lengths.
-We are currently piloting a resource pack developed around that programme.
-We are confident it will be a creative approach to working with girls and women at risk of entering the criminal justice system.
+We worked in partnership with Music in Prisons (irenetaylortrust.com) to run a creative programme with and for vulnerable female prisoners serving sentences of varying lengths and created a resource pack to provide a creative approach to working with girls and women at risk of entering the criminal justice system.

 A collaborative programme between Helix Arts, Northumbria University and the Angelou Centre, with Black, Asian and Minority Ethnic Refugee women facing spatial violence.